An unknown malware

 Data breach

-Detection‑based security does not necessarily recognize (and therefore cannot protect against) unknown threats, including new malware.
+Detection‑response based security does not necessarily recognize (and therefore cannot protect against) unknown threats, including new malware.
 This limitation applies to virtually all vendors listed on VirusTotal.com as well as the majority of enterprise‑grade security providers, since they rely primarily on signature‑ or pattern‑based detection.
-Behavioral‑based detection also tends to produce false positives easily.
-With only a few exceptions — based on the author’s earlier testing with unpublished malware samples — unknown threats are typically discovered and addressed by these legacy detection‑based endpoint security solutions only after they have already caused damage to their customers.
+Behavior‑based detection can easily generate false positives, because the same actions can be used for both legitimate and malicious purposes.
+With only a few exceptions, based on the author's earlier testing with unpublished malware sample — unknown threats are typically discovered and addressed by these legacy detection‑based endpoint security solutions only after they have already caused damage to their customers.

-Malware can map out most of a company’s internal network simply by examining the process list and their network connections, all without the user or the organization noticing.
-And when you think about unauthorized actions performed by an endpoint protection solution, this would definitely qualify — yet at the same time, it’s also part of the core functionality these systems rely on.
+An anti‑virus solution or malware can map out most of a company's internal network simply by examining the process list and their network connections — all without the user or the organization noticing.
+And when you think about unauthorized actions performed by an endpoint protection solution, this would definitely qualify — yet at the same time it's also part of the core functionality these systems rely on.

 You might be very mistaken when you say that even Defender is enough.
 It's not that straightforward once you understand what's happening under the hood and grasp the full concept.

-Is there even any privacy left when using these solutions?
-Collected data:
+Privacy concerns - Is there even any privacy left when using these solutions?
+Data collected by these solutions:

 • Browsing history including Tor-browser